SegRet: An Efficient Design for Semantic Segmentation with Retentive Network: Experiments

 \paragraph{Cityscapes}

-As shown in Table \ref{tab:city_t}, our SegRet-Tiny model shows satisfactory performance on the Cityscapes dataset.
-Compared to methods such as EFCD (EFCD-Small) and SegFormer (MiT-B1), SegRet achieves significant improvements in mIoU(SS) and mIoU(MS) with comparable parameter counts, reaching 81.75\% and 82.17\%, respectively.
-Compared to models such as SeMask and ECFD (EFCD-Large), SegRet achieves higher scores in mIoU(MS) with half the number of parameters, indicating superior generalization ability in multi-scale scenarios.
-Other model results at different scales are detailed in the Appendix.
+As presented in Table \ref{tab:city_t}, our SegRet-Tiny model demonstrates strong performance on the Cityscapes dataset.
+In comparison with methods such as EFCD-Small (R101) and SegFormer (MiT-B1), SegRet achieves notable improvements in both SS and MS inference, attaining 81.75\% and 82.17\%, respectively, while maintaining a comparable parameter count.
+Furthermore, when contrasted with larger models such as SeMask and Segmenter(ViT-L/16 with Seg-L-Mask/16), SegRet delivers superior mIoU(MS) scores, highlighting its robust generalization capability in MS settings.
+Additional performance metrics for other model scales are provided in the Appendix.·

 \paragraph{COCO-Stuff}